Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Methods

 the Gaussian cumulative distribution function is:

 the Gaussian probability distribution function is:

 where $x$ is a real number, $\mu$ is the mean of the distribution, $\delta$ is the standard deviation, and $w$ is the token window.
-In the experiments, we set the token window to $w$ = 1 to represent the distance of each token itself, and set the optimal values of $\mu$ and $\delta$ to 0 and 3, respectively.
+In the experiments, we set the token window $w$ to 1 to represent the distance of each token itself, and set the optimal values of $\mu$ and $\delta$ to 0 and 2.5, respectively.
+These parameters are tuned on the development set.

 Figure 3 illustrates the Gaussian probability distribution operation process for tokens in the instance.
 We first numbered the tokens according to the two target entities in the instance, thus obtaining two token relative distance lists ($x_1$ and $x_2$ in Figure 3).
 Then we used the Gaussian probability distribution function to calculate the probability of each token in the instance.
 Afterwards, these token probabilities were performed element-wise multiplication with the token representations.
 Finally, we obtained the first and second target-entity-aware representations, respectively.
 The formula is as follows: